- Home

 7. Try the 20-20-20 rule to give your eyes a rest

-The majority of us spend a large amount of time staring at screens – whether on a computer at work or a smartphone at home.
+The majority of us spend a large amount of time staring at screens – whether a computer or a smartphone.

 But research has consistently shown that too much screen time can lead to eye strain and cause symptoms including headaches, trouble concentrating, and blurred vision – all of which can contribute to the feeling of an afternoon slump.